MicrochipTech/WFI32_Ethernet_Wi-Fi_Bridge_OOB/README.md

 # Limitations
    * Only one Ethernet device can be connected to the bridge when it operates in STA mode.
 Routers/switches are not supported for connecting multiple Ethernet devices.
-   * Concurrent operating modes are not supported(Both AP and STA simultaneously )
+   * Concurrent operating modes are not supported(Both AP and STA simultaneously)
    * DHCPS from the Ethernet interface is enabled when Bridge is switch to STA mode.
    * MAC packet routing is handled at the application level in STA mode.
    * The Bridge's end node (WLAN/Ethernet) cannot communicate with the Bridge device.

-# Know Issues
+# Known Issues
    * Up to 2-3 wirelss stations can connect to the bridge when it operates in SoftAP mode.
    * Sometimes, there are internet connectivity issues when the bridge is in STA mode.
    * Project Debugging features are not supported.